gluckzhang/chaos-ns-3/README.md

 Our purpose here in this Github project is a part of our Bachelor’s Thesis.
 We will push towards and hopefully succeed in making a NS3 (Network Simulator) code that will use chaos engineering as an approach to achieve the same types of results as the Chaos Monkey service in Netflix.

 IMPORTANT!!
 Before you run any program in the master branch please replace the all the header files in ns3 with those in the ns3headerfiles branch. modified files: global-route-manager.cc object.cc object.h point-to-point-net-device.cc point-to-point-net-device.h udp-echo-client.cc udp-echo-client.h
+Also each chaos program have a specific controller .
+In this LDFI repository the for example	caseNetFlixchaosver1.cc is with  	caseNetFlixcontroller1.cc , caseNetFlixchaosver2.cc is with caseNetFlixcontrollerver2.cc.